-Since CIL stores the model in the same format as in the original project file, you can open a log file with Cell Illustrator and edit the model.
-However, saving the edited model into the original log file will erase the time series and any other simulation history information.
+Since CIL stores the model in the same format (CSML) as the original project file, you can open a log file with Cell Illustrator and edit the model.
+However, saving the edited model into the original log file might erase the time series and any other simulation history information.
 Therefore, you should use the Save As command of Cell Illustrator if you would like to recover the model from a log file for further editing.

-6.2.3 Simulation Charts
+6.2.4 Simulation Charts

-You can visualize the simulation results with concentration or amount versus time graphs.
-Charts can be defined in the Chart Settings dialog (Figure 77).
-Click on the button in the Property Dialog toolbar to bring up the Chart Settings.
-A table at the left side of the dialog displays all entities in the active canvas.
+You can visualize the simulation results on time graphs.
+The charts can display time series of: entity values, process/connector speed of the selected elements.
+Charts can be defined in the Chart Settings frame (Figure 75).
+Click on the button in the Dialog toolbar to bring up the Chart Settings frame.
+A table at the left side of the frame displays all entities in the active canvas.
 The Chart Tree at the right side displays all defined charts for the model in the active canvas.
-Select an entity in the table and click on the Add Selected Entities button to create a chart that tracks the entity value over time.
+Select one or more elements on the canvas, right-click on tree root-element and select Create New Chart item to create a chart that tracks the element value over simulation time.
+Alternatively, right-click the selected elements on the canvas and choose Create Chart command from the canvas context menu.
 A newly created chart is added to the tree.
-To add an entity to an existing chart, highlight the chart name in the tree, select the entity in the table and press the Add Selected Entities button.
-The maximum number of entities in one plot is 8.
-You can also delete charts; Highlight names of charts to be deleted in the Chart Tree and press the Delete Selected Charts button.
+To add an entity/process/connector to an existing chart, select the element on the canvas, highlight the chart name in the tree, right-click on it and select the Add Selection from Canvas item.
+You can also delete charts; Highlight names of charts to be deleted in the Chart Tree and choose Remove Selected from the context menu.

-6.2.4 Run Simulation
+6.2.5 Run Simulation